 - McKnight National Residency and Commission, one playwright selected annually from an impressive national pool

-Membership is open to all and provides nearly 2,000 playwrights worldwide with tools, resources, and support.
+Membership is open to all and provides over 2,100 playwrights worldwide with tools, resources, and support.
 Benefits include a database of playwriting opportunities, online and in-person seminars and classes, access to readings with professional actors, dramaturgical services, and more.
 In addition, the Playwrights’ Center’s New Plays on Campus program serves dozens of colleges and universities nationwide, providing script-matching services, arranging playwright residencies, and offering immersive apprenticeships to student playwrights.